-6 Things To Know Before Buying an Established House
+6 Things To Know Before Buying an Established House.
+Should you buy one?

 A residential established house is the most purchased type of property in Melbourne and Victoria.
 What is an established house?
 What do you need to know when buying this type of property?
 What are the pros and cons?
 How does an established house compared to other types of residential properties in Melbourne?